 Figure 8: Frequency mode prediction (left), stress response using linear dynamics (middle), displacement response including nonlinear contact using explicit dynamics (right)

 Whatever you’re trying to simulate in the structural realm, the upper tiers of 3DEXPERIENCE STRUCTURAL (Structural Performance Engineer & Structural Mechanics Engineer), and the traditional Abaqus solver on which they are based, can handle it.
-You can learn more about the crossover from SOLIDWORKS to Abaqus in ur article on the topic.
+You can learn more about the crossover from SOLIDWORKS to Abaqus in our article on the topic.
 Your SOLIDWORKS VAR should be able to discuss the differences between traditional Abaqus and high-tier 3DEXPERIENCE STRUCTURAL as they pertain to you – those differences have much to do with user experience and fringe capabilities.

 As for hardware to power these advanced structural FEA tools, while getting into high-performance computing (HPC) may make sense for large teams, as an individual designer, a powerful CAD workstation is probably enough.
-3DEXPERIENCE STRUCTURAL products include a modest amount of cloud compute access, and for the occasional extra-large analysis, additional capacity can be rented (up to 192-core compute) .
+3DEXPERIENCE STRUCTURAL products include a modest amount of cloud compute access, and for the occasional extra-large analysis, additional capacity can be rented (up to 192-core compute).

 Transitioning from a SOLIDWORKS FEA tool to 3DEXPERIENCE or Abaqus would, again, benefit from training on user interface, FEA theory, and access to more experienced analysts, all of which GoEngineer continues to offer.